dfinity/portal/how-it-works/2_featured/web-authentication-identity.card.md

 ---
 title: "Internet Identity"
-abstract: The Internet Computer blockchain replaced usernames and passwords with a more advanced and secure method of cryptographic authentication
+abstract: The Internet Computer blockchain replaced usernames and passwords with a more advanced and secure method of cryptographic authentication.
 coverImage: /img/how-it-works/web-authentication-identity.600x300.jpg
 ---